 First off, obviously, make sure all data, images, and categories are preserved.
 Then, we made sure to harness all the search engine power that the site had built up over the years.
 All of the old ugly style URLs were set up with 301 redirects to forward to the new pretty URL structure that we had built.

 Lastly, we took a loosely structured content hierarchy and added some nerdy organization to make sure the content flow was clear and easy to manage.
 Check out the homepage, we have our top "featured" articles and then the main content section shows off the first 4 articles from our most important categories.
 On the right sidebar, you will see a larger set of "important" categories.
 Finally, click "All Issues" to see all the categories.

 We manage the Google Adwords and Facebook marketing campaigns for ObamaCareWatch.org.
-Attacking a marketing project for a website is a hybrid between creative and technology.
+Attacking a marketing project for a website is a hybrid between creativity and technology.

 You decide which is worse!
 Our method to just have both skill sets.
 Our results show that we may be right.
 ObamaCareWatch has continually increased page views and over the past year has gone from 500 to 12,000+ followers on Facebook!

 GWD did a wonderful job on the ObamaCare Watch website re-build!
 Thank you so much.
 We can tell you got really invested in doing this project right, and we are most grateful.
 The site looks terrific and is so much more user and operator friendly.